-This project will organize and train a cooperative of rural impoverished women to be Spanish teachers.
-Though tourism is a powerful economic force in the area, rural poor women have little access to the economic opportunities that it brings.
-Meanwhile, despite the many tourists in the area, many of whom want to study Spanish, the closest Spanish school is 30 minutes away.
-As Spanish teachers, women will be able to participate in the tourist economy and earn an income to support their families.
+Awamaki's Teach-to-Teach program organized and trained a cooperative of young women to be Spanish teachers.
+Though tourism is a powerful economic force in the Sacred Valley, rural women lack access to the opportunities that it brings.
+As Spanish teachers, these women are able to participate in the tourist economy and earn an income to support their families.
 This project supports the cooperative by funding ongoing teacher training and helping market the school to increase the number of students.

 What is the issue, problem, or challenge?

-The town of Ollanta is located just outside of Machu Picchu.
-Tourism is a powerful economic force here, driving significant growth in the past few years.
-However, economic changes in Ollantaytambo fail to change the lives of the most marginalized populations.
+The town of Ollantaytambo is located between Cusco and Machu Picchu.
+Tourism is a powerful economic force here, driving significant economic growth.
+However, economic growth has failed to change the lives of the most marginalized populations.
 Women especially have faced limited access to economic opportunities, as they are left responsible for all childcare and heavy domestic chores.
 The little paid work that available to most women is part-time and menial.

 How will this project solve this problem?